Short Interest Reporting

 General Instructions for Short Interest Reporting Application

-Please view general instructions for the Regulation Filing Shorts Application.
+Please view general instructions for the Short Interest reporting system.
 They include information concerning member firms' obligations with regard to reporting short interest data, system requirements, and file upload specifications.

 Short Interest-Related Notices to Members